xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2019-12-22-xmas-list-parser.md

 A `Child` line represents a child and their `Behaviour` this year.
 A `QuantifiedGift` represents a gift that was specified with a quantity (e.g. "Bike * 2") and a `SingleGift` represents a gift without a quantity.

-Modelling this way avoids putting domain logic into your parser - for example, what is the quantity of a Single Gift?
+Modelling this way avoids putting domain logic into your parser - for example, what is the quantity of a single gift?
 It might seem trivial, but the less the parser knows about your domain the easier it is to create.

 Before we get into the actual parsing of the lines, there's a helper I added called `wsAround`: